Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Checkout/API/API-Only.md

 # Checkout - API integration guide

 Commerce Hub allows merchants to manage the design and payment entry form of their website or mobile app for accepting [online, digital and mobile transactions](?path=docs/Getting-Started/Getting-Started-Online.md).
-The merchant handles encrypting the data from their form and makes a direct API call with the payment information to Commerce Hub's [Checkout Capture API](#step-3-submit-a-capture-api-request) service to store the data.
+The merchant handles encrypting the data from their form and makes a direct API call with the payment information to Commerce Hub's [Data Capture API](#step-3-submit-a-capture-api-request) service to store the data.
 The merchant website can then pass the `sessionId` received as part of the [security credentials request](#step-1-acquire-credentials) in a [Charges, Tokens, or Verification API request](#step-4-submit-an-api-request) with the `sourceType` as *PaymentSession*.

 **API interactions:**